AtharvaUtekar/Kubix_internship_project/README.md

 > <br/>
 > *Interns - This is a dashboard created for the admin for viewing the metrics of candidates.*

-*1. The Main catalogue website will display all the available internships to the client-side i.e.candidates*
+#### 1. The Main catalogue website will display all the available internships to the client-side i.e. to the candidates

-*The site has a search by which the candidates can choose the desired internship.
+The site has a search by which the candidates can choose the desired internship.
 But ass this is a frnt end project the values are hard coded and some functionalities are compromised.
-Loreum Ipsum is used to fill the content.*
+Loreum Ipsum is used to fill the content.

-*Further on clicking "apply now", the candidate can view more details about the internship and get access to a form that the candidate can fill to submit thier application.*
+Further on clicking "apply now", the candidate can view more details about the internship and get access to a form that the candidate can fill to submit thier application.

-*2. The Admin Dashboard will display the details about all internships.*
+#### 2. The Admin Dashboard will display the details about all internships.

-*Small Stats: These are 3 small charts displayed at top in the admin dashboard.
+Small Stats: These are 3 small charts displayed at top in the admin dashboard.
 They display numeric information regarding the total interns, internships and applications for the internships.
-Being concise they give a lot of useful information regarding to the admin.*
+Being concise they give a lot of useful information regarding to the admin.

-*Internships:
+Internships:
-This chart displays a pie chart that shows which internships are the most popular among the interns who have applied.*
+This chart displays a pie chart that shows which internships are the most popular among the interns who have applied.

-*Monthly interns
+Monthly interns:
 This chart gives the monthly interns rate and gives comparison with the previous month.
-This gives admin the clear view of the flux of interns.*
+This gives admin the clear view of the flux of interns.

 ### Setup:
 #### Getting Started with Create React App